MoonlightCapital/MoonlightBot-docs/moderation-commands/clean.md

 # clean

-This command deletes a large amount of messages from a channel, optionally limited by specifying some deletion criteria.
-Criteria are options that distinguish messages such as those that contain a specific phrase.
-Using multiple criteria will narrow the selection to only messages that fit all of them.
+This command deletes a specified amount of messages from a channel.
+The command can be optionally limited by criteria, such as deleting only messages from bots, as seen in the [Options](#options) section below.

+{% hint style="info" %}
 Due to limitations imposed by Discord, only messages sent within the last 14 days can be deleted.
+{% endhint %}

 ## Required permissions